 The purpose of its timing, however, was to connect via Hannover with trains to Hoek van Holland, and from there, to the overnight British Rail or Netherlands Railway ferry to Harwich.
 The ferry was met by the express Boat Train to Liverpool Street Station in London and an obscure train that zigzagged its way into the Midlands.
 This pattern was reversed in the eastbound direction.

 The French Train Militaire faced yet another set of requirements.
 It had the most elegant schedule, but thanks to the demolition of railway lines between the French Sector of West Berlin and East Germany, their trip from and to Berlin-Tegel took an hour of stop-and-go operation, following S-bahn trains in some cases.
 The effects of this were eased by tasty food from a bistro car, washed down with Alsatian beer.
-(That car is now in the Allied Museum in Berlin.)
+(The last car in that service is now in the Allied Museum in Berlin.)

 By extending the train across the border from Kehl, in West Germany, to Strasbourg, now in France, this service offered the possibility of traveling all the way between Berlin and France without having to speak German.
 Due to the small size of the French garrison in Berlin, it only operated tri-weekly.